ibhagwan/megasync-template/README.md

 ## Void Linux template file for xbps-src

+This package is primarily maintained on [cereus-pkgs](https://codeberg.org/cereus-linux/cereus-pkgs/src/branch/master/srcpkgs/megasync) repository but it's mirrored here too for Void Linux users convenience.

-Instructions for building latest `MEGAsync` on void linux using `xbps-src`:
+Instructions for building latest `megasync` on Void Linux using `xbps-src`:

 1. Setup the `void-packages` repo: